Pagan Song Writer’s Guidelines

 Use your blog post to promote your own music.
 Link your post to wherever you sell your music.
 Invite readers to become your Patreon subscribers.
 Invite them to read your own blog or website.
 Link, link, link!

 Of course, you also get to support the growth of pagan music in general, and to nurture the pagan community through music.
+Pagan Song has published well over 300 articles by more than 30 different writers.
+Those articles remain available on the website forever.
+We are a rich music resource for paganfolk, and you can be part of that.

-Kitchen witchery and other crafts.
-Connect one of your songs with a recipe for food or beverage.
-Your fans want to know what you make, especially for pagan holidays!
-They want to cook along with you, and play your songs while they do it.
-Examples: Samhain Ancestors Chili and Babalon’s Blood Mead.
-You can also link a song to a witchy crafts project, like the posts Mask Making for Pagan Rituals and A Lammas Corn Husk Dolly.
+Pagans want to live a magical, spirit-infused life.
+You support them in this quest by showing how music fits into a pagan lifestyle.
+We’re creating an online pagan cookbook, with articles like Samhain Ancestors Chili.
+Our website is also a resource for home brewers, as in the post Babalon’s Blood Mead.
+You can link a song to a witchy crafts project, like the posts Mask Making for Pagan Rituals and A Lammas Corn Husk Dolly.
 If you have arts and crafts skills of some kind, these step-by-step articles can be fun to create.

 For our readers who write songs, and for those who sing or play an instrument, we offer one-musician-to-another advice.
 Using your own music as an example, instruct the reader on the craft of music making.
 Examples: Celia’s article on using a looper and Gina’s article about performing.